Mostafa-Sukhnia/Mostafa-Sukhnia/README.md

 ### 1. Education Platform
 - *Description:* A dynamic web application designed to provide an engaging and interactive learning experience.
 Users can explore courses, watch educational videos, and manage their learning progress.
-- *Technologies Used:* React, YouTube API, Cloudinary, CSS Flexbox, Grid
+- *Technologies Used:* React, CSS Flexbox, Grid
 - *[Project Link](#)*

 ### 2. Blog Application